 Some experts believe that these are some of the best methods for cleaning roof tiles.
 It is possible to clean your roof tiles without toxic chemicals or pressure washers.
 However, it is recommended that you read and understand how each method works before beginning a project.
 Non-bleach products are more environmentally friendly and safe for your family and pets.
 When choosing a product, make sure it states non-toxic, non-bleach on the label.

 With these types of solutions, you must follow all safety guidelines.
 Always read and follow label directions.
 Always wear gloves when handling them because they can irritate your skin and eyes.

 DIY vs Hiring a Professional

 Before you jump into cleaning your roof tiles, it’s best to consider whether you want to take a DIY approach or hire a professional.
-If you want help for an especially dirty roof, going with a professional cleaner is definitely a safer choice.
-If your tiles are moderately dirty and you have experience working on roofs, then it could be worthwhile doing some research and getting some supplies so that you can do it yourself!
+If you want help with an especially dirty roof, going with a professional cleaner is definitely a safer choice.
+If your tiles are moderately dirty and you have experience working on roofs, then it could be worthwhile doing some research and getting some supplies like an affordable power washer so that you can do it yourself!